Get the most out of your visit to Winchester, and explore the city on foot.

 Sunset walk – up St Giles hill

-A few more brochures covering Winchester City and District are available from visit Winchester.
+A few more brochure covering Winchester City and District are available from visit Winchester.